Modi, Takaichi initiate deeper cooperation in AI, economic security, energy, defence

 - India, Japan, the US, and Australia coordinate on critical mineral supply chains through Quad's Critical and Emerging Technology Working Group.

-Connection to this news: The critical minerals MoC signed between GSI and JOGMEC at the 16th Summit directly addresses upstream resource security for both countries' semiconductor and clean energy industries.
+The critical minerals MoC signed between GSI and JOGMEC at the 16th Summit directly addresses upstream resource security for both countries' semiconductor and clean energy industries.

 - Summit: 16th India-Japan Annual Summit, New Delhi, July 2, 2026.